To access the tools for adding and modifying drainable areas, click the

 Note: To visually see which conduit the drainable area is assigned to you can toggle on the DrainageAreaAssignedLines setting in the Tools->Options facility.
 To show permeable paving toggle on PermeablePavingAssignedLines.

-Select the area you wish to view/edit by clicking near it with the mouse and the following window will appear.
+Select the area/permeable paving/inflow you wish to view/edit by clicking near it with the mouse and one of the following windows will appear.

 In the drainable area properties you can specify the impermeable percentage (PIMP), toggle between private or adoptable, and set the urban creep percentage.
 The colour that the area will be drawn is shown, clicking on the colour box will open the colour picker window where you can select a different colour.